JGCRI/gcam-doc/fusion.md

 Some code written in GCAM Fusion take advantge of some new language features.
 While not always necessary they proved useful.
 Note this isn't the full breadth of the new C++11/14 features, just the ones you may find in GCAM Fusion.
 In addtion there are some classes, such as regular expressions, which are also part of the new standard however I will not talk about them since it doesn't change any language expressions that may be confusing to C++ coders.

 ### auto

 You may see variables declared as the `auto` type.
-It is however not a type, instead it is basically a way for the programer to be lazy and not bother trying to figure out what the appropriate type is and instead say "let the compiler figure it out".
+It is however not a type;
+instead, it allows the developer to elide the variable type and allow the compiler to set the appropriate type at compile time.
 If the compiler can't figure it out unambigously then it will raise an error.
-Apart from that you could use it any place.
-Although, my personal opinion, is this is not a good idea as a reviewer looking over the code needs to try harder to piece together what is going on.
-However when dealing with templated typedefs and nested / derivived types these type defininitions can get quite complex.
-In this case I propose it is actually clearer to just say:
+This is particularly useful when dealing with templated typedefs and nested or derivived types, where the type defininitions can get quite complex.
+For example, it is easier to write and understand:

 ```cpp
 template<typename SomeKindOfArrayOfContainerType>